Dictionary of embodied cognition: We know it works, but we lack the language

 "Embodied learning is a new learning theory that provides a more holistic way of understanding learning, which is also in line with our latest knowledge about the interaction between the brain and the body.
 Our hope is that a dictionary can help spread the understanding of what it means for learning and teaching to include the body in the equation."

-SENSES (Science Education Network for Supporting Emotional Sense-Making) is part of the research programme for teaching science and mathematics in upper secondary schools.
+SENSES (Science Education Network for Supporting Embodied Sense-Making) is part of the research programme for teaching science and mathematics in upper secondary schools.

 No revolution